anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 ## 2. Querying the Palm network’s Subgraphs

 The Graph provides a GraphQL API [GraphQL](https://graphql.org/learn/).
-If you are familiar with graphql, you should be comfortable querying The Graph, just make sure to learn the specifics of [The Graph’s API](https://thegraph.com/docs/en/developer/graphql-api/).
+If you are familiar with GraphQL, you should be comfortable querying The Graph, just make sure to learn the specifics of [The Graph’s API](https://thegraph.com/docs/en/developer/graphql-api/).

 If you haven’t used GraphQL before, https://graphql.org and [howtographql.com](https://www.howtographql.com/) can be good places to start.

-To start experimenting with Subgraphs and graphql, developers can use:
+To start experimenting with Subgraphs and GraphQL, developers can use:

 * A [training toolkit](https://github.com/Palm-Network/training-toolkit/blob/main/contracts/NFT.sol) to deploy a contract and mint some NFTs on the Palm Network right-away